 Marjory Rea Laughlin House

 Marjory Rea Laughlin House, built in 1912, was originally home to James Laughlin, the president of the University's first Board of Trustees.
 In 1967 the residence was donated to the University and became a home for 32 students.
-The architectural features are true to the time period it was originally built, which includes a beautiful entrance hall, wooden staircases, and leaded stain glass windows.
+The architectural features are true to the time period it was originally built, including a beautiful entrance hall, wooden staircases, and leaded stain glass windows.

 Julia and James Rea House